Take Control of Noisy Cybersecurity Alerts in the SOC

 Breakthrough innovation arises primarily in response to two conditions.
 One, when new technology emerges that creates new demand by fulfilling needs customers didn’t know they had.
 Think smartphones.
 A generation ago, people didn’t know they needed to be tethered to a phone the size of their palm that was also a camera, a bank, an encyclopedia and a shopping mall.
 Two, when new challenges arise that require innovation to address them.
 Think electric cars and other forms of renewable energy to combat climate change.

 Cyber threat detection and response is now more critical than ever.
 The financial consequences of a breach are growing, and the longer you take to discover or detect a breach, the more costly it will be.
-The average cost of a breach in the U.S. in 2022 was $9 million – 4% higher than in 2021.
+The average cost of a breach in 2024 is $4.88 million – 10% higher than in 2023, according to IBM.
+Costs are higher in specific industries too.
+Healthcare is the costliest.
+Financial services is $6.08 million – 22% higher than the global average.
 For good reason, cybersecurity is now a C-suite and board-level concern.

 Security operations centers (SOCs) are on the front lines.
 And they’re being flooded with more alerts to sift through than ever:

-Based on a study of more than 300 SOCs, the average SecOps team must deal with about 450 alerts per hour, or 11,000 alerts per day (“The 2020 State of Security Operations,” Forrester Consulting).
+Based on a 2020 Forrester study of more than 300 SOCs, the average SecOps team must deal with about 450 alerts per hour, or 11,000 alerts per day.
 Couple that with staff and tool constraints, and the upshot is that over a quarter of alerts are simply never addressed.

 As many as half of these alerts may be false positives, so maybe it’s not so bad that they aren’t addressed.
 But how do you know which ones can be ignored?
 You don’t.
 That’s a real problem, because enterprises are spending fighting false positives rather than legitimate attacks.